samtron1412/docs/software/sublime.md

 # Extensibility and Automation
 ## Macro
-Best solution for this is recording a macro on Sublime Text and then assigning it to a keyboard shortcut.
+Best solution for this is recording a macro on Sublime Text and then assigning it to a keyboard key binding.
 Follow these steps:

 1. Create a line such as `alert('hello')` and leave the cursor right after letter `o`.
 2. Then go to Tools > Record a Macro to start recording.